autopi-io/documentation/docs/developer_guides/setting_up_doip.md

 ### Controlling the DoIP port
 From the AutoPi Core software, it is possible to control the pinout variant to be used.

+## Using the DoIP software

+The AutoPi DoIP integration is based on the [udsoncan library](https://github.com/autopi-io/py-udsoncan).
+The integration implements all the services and helper classes from the [library](https://udsoncan.readthedocs.io/en/latest/) and thereby also support UDS.